Risely

 “You have a good understanding of the subject, but I noticed you struggle to communicate your ideas.
 To improve, practice explaining your concepts in simple terms and using examples to illustrate your points.

-Some more examples are…
+Some more examples of negative constructive feedback are…

 “I noticed that you were late for our meeting yesterday.
 Punctuality is important, and I need to be able to rely on you to be on time.
 Can we discuss what steps you can take to ensure that you arrive on time in the future?”